Adding FIP Plugin to X-Plane is very simple:

 Run the downloaded file to install the Plug-in — A new folder called “XSaitekProFlight” will be added to the “\X-Plane 11\Resources\plugins” folder automatically.

-That’s all and you are now able to fly with the default gauges in X-Plane.
+That’s all you need and you are good to fly with the default gauges in X-Plane.

 Fine-Tuning Continue reading